IRL2/nanover-server-py/paper/paper.md

-Though effective, many of these techniques have certain limitations, such as (a) requiring a priori definition of a reaction coordinate, collective variable(s) and/or constraints or restraints on the system, (b) needing a large number of simulation steps and/or multiple parallel simulations, or (c) using adaptive strategies that are not guaranteed to sample the desired behaviour.
+Though effective, many of these techniques have certain limitations, such as (a) requiring a priori definition of a reaction coordinate, collective variable(s) and/or constraints or restraints on the system, (b) needing a large number of simulation steps and/or multiple parallel simulations, or (c) employing adaptive strategies that are not guaranteed to sample the desired behaviour.

 Interactive molecular dynamics (iMD) is an out-of-equilibrium approach that allows researchers to bias molecular simulations on-the-fly, without the need to pre-define the behaviour of the system of interest [Citations].
 It